-For our first trek at high altitude we decided to test ourselves with a brief 3 day hike in the Hemis National Park.
+For our first trek at high altitude we decided to test ourselves with a brief three day hike in the Hemis National Park.
 This was a good way to see how difficult the route would be to navigate without a guide and to trial what would be necessary to carry in our backpacks.

 The homestay we found was peacefully tucked away on the side of a hill near a stream.
 It cost ₹1,000 per person per night including an evening meal, breakfast and a packed lunch.
 On arriving we were presented with copious amounts of a local mountain tea which must have had cinnamon in it as it tasted incredible!
 We were really well looked after as the family refilled our water bottles with filtered water and provided us with simple bedding to keep warm at night.
 Everything was very basic with an outdoor traditional Ladakhi toilet.
-This is simply a dirt hole that beneath it collects the waste which is combined with straw and soil thrown over the top of it; eventually to be used as fertiliser.
+This was simply a dirt hole that beneath it collects the waste which is combined with straw and soil thrown over the top of it, eventually to be used as fertiliser.
 A very eco-friendly composting toilet that adds to the charm of trekking!

 Day 2 - We followed the trail to the small village of Rumbak which intersected with the Markah Valley trail towards Yurste.
 Arriving early before midday we found a great homestay and decided to explore the village a little before admiring the most spectacular sunset from our rooftop.
 Our host family was lovely, allowing us to share their living area for our evening meal and poured us several cups of arrack to drink with the grandfather.